 First, if you ever have a question about what makes a crime consult a Maryland criminal defense lawyer.
 Especially if you think it requires registration as a sex offender in Maryland.

 Or refer to the Department of Public Safety webpage.
 It provides a list of the enumerated crimes, and their respective tiers.
 The website has a frequently asked questions section.
-It addresses public urination and sex offenders lists.
+It addresses peeing in public and sex offenders lists.

 Back to the Public Urination Debate on Being a Sex Offender